 This site is edited by the author, which is always a recipe for disaster when it comes to errors of fact and errors of omission.
 I depend upon readers of this site to serve as editors.
 If you find anything wrong or awkward, even small things like typos and misspellings, please let me know.
 Thanks!

-The contents of this site are copyright © 2004 - 2015 by R.M.
+The contents of this site are copyright © 2004 - 2022 by R.M.
 Mottola, including all text, images, scripts and calculator results.
 The downloadable instrument plans and the CAD drawings of instrument parts are made available for non-commercial use and may not be redistributed.
 This means that copying these plans to sites like scribd, the sole purpose of which is to make ad money from other peoples' copyrighted material, is in violation of copyright.
 Please do not copy whole pages of this site to discussion groups - that is also in violation of copyright.
 Please link to those pages instead.
 Do you know that pinning an image from this site (and most other sites) on Pinterest actually makes a copy of the image onto the Pinterest servers and therefore is a violation of copyright?
 Now you do.
 Please don't do it.
 Copyright laws are complex but the basic rules of copyright and fair use are real simple.
 Want to quote something from this site?
 As long as it appears in quotation marks and appears with attribution and is not too long, that's fine.
 Want to copy images, scripts, pdfs or whole pages of text from this site to another one?
 Sorry, that violates copyright.
-Your cooperation with these requests (and the law) increases the likelihood that folks will continue to provide useful information on the Internet.
+Your cooperation with these requests (and the law) increases the likelihood that folks will continue to provide useful free information on the Internet.